Injury Prevention

 Tips to prevent shin splints

-There are a number of things that may contribute to shin pain and
+Several things may contribute to shin pain, and

-below I have outlined 7 simple tips to help avoid sore shins this summer.
+below I have outlined seven simple tips to help avoid sore shins this summer.

 - Gradually introduce track or hard surface training.
 Limit